Speciality chemicals: Manufacturing speciality chemicals

-The global specialty chemical market
+The global speciality chemical market

-The Specialty Chemical market size is valued at US$627.7 billion in 2021 and it is expected to grow to $886.2 billion by 2030, at a CAGR of 4.3% during 2022-2030.
-These speciality products are marketed as pesticides, speciality polymers, electronic chemicals, surfactants, construction chemicals, Industrial Cleaners, flavors and fragrances, speciality coatings, printing inks, water-soluble polymers, food additives, paper chemicals, oil field chemicals, plastic adhesives, adhesives and sealants, cosmetic chemicals, water management chemicals, catalysts, textile chemicals.
+The speciality chemical market size is valued at US$627.7 billion in 2021 and it is expected to grow to $886.2 billion by 2030, at a CAGR of 4.3% during 2022-2030.
+These speciality products are marketed as pesticides, speciality polymers, electronic chemicals, surfactants, construction chemicals, industrial cleaners, flavors and fragrances, speciality coatings, printing inks, water-soluble polymers, food additives, paper chemicals, oil field chemicals, plastic adhesives, adhesives and sealants, cosmetic chemicals, water management chemicals, catalysts, textile chemicals.

-The world's top five specialty chemicals segments in 2012 were specialty polymers, industrial and institutional (I&I) cleaners, construction chemicals, electronic chemicals, and flavors and fragrances.
+The world's top five speciality chemicals segments in 2012 were speciality polymers, industrial and institutional (I&I) cleaners, construction chemicals, electronic chemicals, and flavors and fragrances.
 These segments had a market share of about 36%.
-The ten largest segments accounted for 62% of total annual specialty chemicals sales.
+The ten largest segments accounted for 62% of total annual speciality chemicals sales.